minecraft-saar/MCTS-JSHOP/README.md

-# JSHOP Usage:
+# MCTS-JSHOP Usage:

-The JSHOP planner has to search modi right now, a blind depth-first search and Monte Carlo Tree Search.
+The MCTS-JSHOP planner has to search modi right now, a blind depth-first search and Monte Carlo Tree Search.

 1. Blind depth first search